How to Convert Dict_Values to List in Python

 print(tourists_list)

-convert dict values to list python using list comprehension
+python dictionary values to list in Python using list comprehension in Python

 newspapers = {